LoicRiegel/trainings/README.md

-# trainings
+# Trainings

 Resources for training sessions on programming topics